-This report covers the results of a geophysical survey, VLF EM-16, which took place from April 12th to April 15th 2019 on the project.
-Ted Cox, Michael Goodman, and the author were present on the property during the time of the survey.
-Michael Goodman acted as the line flagger and data recorder.
-The geophysics technician used a Geonic's model EM16 (serial# 3353) to perform the survey which requires a helper to record the position and readings.
-The complete specifications are available in Appendix D. The geophysics report is listed in Appendix C.
+This report covers the results of a geophysical survey, VLF EM-16, which took place from December 19th, 20th, and 21st 2021 on the project.
+The geophysics technicians used a Geonic's model EM16 (serial# 3353) to perform the survey which requires a helper to record the position and readings.
+The complete specifications are available in Appendix D.